 Add Pickling Juice: Pour the vinegar mixture over the top.
 Seal the jar with the lid.

 Store in Refrigerator to Pickle: Transfer to refrigerator.
 Allow pickling for 24-48 hours.
 It needs more than a couple of hours to get the best flavor.
-The longer you leave in the pickled daikon radish in the liquid, the stronger the flavor.
+The longer you leave the pickled daikon radish in the liquid, the stronger the flavor.

 Recipe FAQS